Nikhil3107jaiswal/GenAI_Project/README.md

-### AI Storyteller & Ask Me Anything (BERT QA System)

-This repository contains two end-to-end Generative AI projects built using Hugging Face Transformers and Python.
+#### This repository contains two end-to-end Generative AI projects built using Hugging Face Transformers and Python.
 These projects demonstrate practical implementation of modern NLP models for text generation and question answering tasks.

 # 📌 Project 1: AI Storyteller – Text Generation using Transformer Models